Updated July 28, 2023

 Output:

-Code Interpretation: In our second demonstration program, we have followed the same pattern as the previous but used a different method to keep track of the string changes.
+Code Interpretation: In our second demonstration program, we followed the same pattern as the previous one but used a different method to keep track of the string changes.
 We started with our class java_trim, then the main class within.
-Declared first string with a string value that has to lead and trailing whitespaces.
+Declared the first string with a string value that has to lead and trail whitespaces.
 Then we simply printed the string’s length to keep track of changes, and then the original string printed.
-Then we have our second string, which is a trimmed version of the first string.
-Here you can see the implementation of the trim method for the first string.
+Then, we have our second string, a trimmed version of the first string.
+Here, you can see the implementation of the trim method for the first string.
 Finally, we have printed the length of the edited string and then the edited string.

 Example #3